FinTP/fintp_samples/README.md

 =============

 Sample FinTP configurations.
-Every folder of this repository contains configurations scrips and delaited instructions tu run a Business Flow.
+Every folder of this repository contains configurations scrips and detailed instructions tu run a Business Flow.
 Usually a Business Flow comprieses a complete round trip of business messages exchange: form bank backoffice application to external interface applications and back processing of reply messages from external applications to bank backoffice.

 Requirements